ashinzekene/data-structures-and-design-patterns/design-patterns/creational/builder/README.md

 This is a creational data structure that seperates a complex object's construction from its representation so that the same construction process can yield differnet representations.
 The `builder pattern` aims at simplifying client while creating/configuring complex objects

-Objects partiipating in this pattern include:
+Objects partipating in this pattern include:

 - Director - respondible for construting products using the builder's multi-step mechanism
 - Builder - declares the steps used for constructing the product (Not present in JavaScript, it's an interface)